 According to exploratorium.edu, the white stuff we know as sugar is a carbohydrate made up of 12 atoms of carbon, 22 atoms of hydrogen, and 11 atoms of oxygen.

-Newscientist.com further states that while there are many types of sugars, all carbohydrates are made up of three simple sugars known as monosaccharides: glucose, fructose and galactose: all which affect our bodies in one way or another with some being worse than others.
+Newscientist.com further states that while there are many types of sugars, all carbohydrates are made up of three simple sugars known as monosaccharides: glucose, fructose and galactose: all which affect our bodies in one way or another with some being processed differently than others.

-Fructose is the more toxic of these types and our intake of it is what concerns many doctors, nutritionists and fitness experts.
+Fructose is the more controversial of these types and our intake of it is what concerns many doctors, nutritionists and fitness experts.

 How Much Sugar Per Day Is Too Much?